 Sir Terry Leahy is the man behind one of the most successful turn-arounds in retail history – bringing Tescos back from the dead.
 He wrote the recently published “Management in 10 Words.”
 Sir Terry Leahy encourages quality leadership throughout all ranks of an organization — and fills you in on how to get there.

-Ryan is a Business Performance Expert helping companies, leaders and sellers more effectively connect to their two most important audiences: employees and customers.
+Ryan Estis is a Business Performance Expert and Keynote Speaker helping companies, leaders and sellers more effectively connect to their two most important audiences: employees and customers.
 Regarded as one of The Top 100 Keynote Speakers in America the Ryan Estis experience blends interaction, energy and actionable content designed to elevate business outcomes.

 John Winsor is a leading strategic marketing and product innovation thinker especially known for his work in collaboration, co-creation and crowdsourcing.
 He is also a respected author of Baked In: The Power of Aligning Marketing and Product Innovation, Spark: Be more Innovative through Co-Creation and Beyond the Brand: Why Engaging the Right Customers is Essential to Winning in Business.